What is NaNoWriMo?

 For Educators (of all types!):

-Adults can facilitate NaNoWriMo in schools, libraries, and community centers around the world.
+Educators and professional librarians can facilitate NaNoWriMo in schools and libraries around the world.
 We provide virtual classroom spaces on our site, as well as student workbooks, Common Core-aligned curricula, and free motivational materials.
-To join, sign up for an account at ywp.nanowrimo.org.
+Educators can lead their groups through an official event (like NaNoWriMo in November or Camp NaNoWriMo in April and July), or create classroom challenges with unique deadlines and specifications.

 You might be thinking to yourself: can my students really write novels?
 Isn't that better left to older, more experienced writers?
 The answer, our friends, is no!
 Anyone can write a novel.
 You don't even need to know how to write a novel to write a novel.
 You may have to adjust word-count expectations based on age and language skills, but trust us: if you let a whole class soak in creativity and work like professional authors for a month, something awesome will happen.